LeonorPDX/LeonorPDX.github.io/_posts/2020-12-10-portfolio_site_is_live.markdown

 First, you have to figure out what your brand is.
 Your photos, “About Me”, colors, and overall design should all work together to communicate your brand identity.

 A quick web search will bring up lots of tools to help you develop your brand identity.
-[This article](https://fabrikbrands.com/how-to-create-a-brand-identity/) is a good overview on questions to consider when developing your personal brand; while written for companies, it can easily be translated to individual professionals’ branding.
+[This article](https://fabrikbrands.com/how-to-create-a-brand-identity/) is a good overview of questions to consider when developing your personal brand; while written for companies, it can easily be translated to individual professionals’ branding.

-Once you've done some work on identify your personal brand, try to distill its essence to a few key-words or a key-phrase.
+Once you've done some work on identifying your personal brand, try to distill its essence to a few key-words or a key-phrase.
 For instance, I consider my brand key-words to be: big-picture thinker, detail oriented, and interpretation specialist.
 My key-phrase could be that I “never lose sight of the forest for the trees,” meaning I excel in big-picture thinking while maintaining close attention to detail; this phrase also captures my affinity for the outdoors and love of language.

 Choosing color and design elements that align with your brand doesn't have to be hard; it can happen organically as you simply select colors and designs that appeal to you.
 You can also do web searches for the key words of your brand plus "color scheme" or "design scheme."
 There are lots of great resources to help you generate ideas like this [blog post](https://visme.co/blog/website-color-schemes/) on color schemes.

-And lastly, be sure to write with a voice that embodies your brand -- is your brand Creative?
+And lastly, be sure to write in a voice that embodies your brand—is your brand Creative?
 Corporate?
 Jack/Jill-of-all-trades looking for scrappy start-up opportunities?
 If you need ideas on tone, look at company websites that reflect your brand and pay attention to their communication styles.

 ## Use a custom URL